wp-plugins/weight-loss-tracker/readme.txt

 Yes.
 In general/define_globals.php set WE_LS_IMPERIAL_WEIGHTS to "true".

+= How do I switch it between Imperial Stones & Pounds to Imperial Pounds Only? =

+In general/define_globals.php set WE_LS_IMPERIAL_UNITS set the value to either:

+- stones_pounds = Stones and Pounds (default)
+- pounds_only = Pounds only

+= Can I change measurement units while the site is live? =

+It is only recommended if you first installed the plugin at version 1.6 (as it stores measurements in Kg / Pound).
+Before this, you may find data isn't present for previous date entries.

 == Screenshots ==

 1. A basic view of the plugin displayed to the user (in Avada theme support mode)